I can’t stop eating. This is something we tell ourselves when we feel out of control…

-I completely understand how comforting food can be, how easily food-fixes are obtained and that predictably you will feel a temporary satisfaction.
-I know as well that you regret eating junk the majority of the time, that predictably you will also feel annoyed with yourself and will see yourself as weak, feel disgusted and wish you were healthier and fitter.
+I completely understand how comforting food can be, how easily food-fixes are obtained, and that feeling of temporary satisfaction.
+But I also know that you regret eating junk food the majority of the time.
+I know that you get frustrated, feel annoyed with yourself, and think you’re weak.
+Maybe you feel disgusted afterwards and wish you were healthier and fitter.

-There are many things you cannot change about yourself: height (although you can wear heels), your blood type and your digital footprint.
-But let’s establish once and for all that your eating habits and inability to control your impulsive eating behaviour can be changed.
-You can learn to control your eating habits more effectively.
+There are many things you cannot change about yourself: your height (although you can wear heels), your blood type, and your digital footprint.
+But, let’s establish once and for all, that you can change your eating habits and inability to control your impulsive eating behaviour.
+You can learn to control both of these things more effectively.

 If you want to change I will show you the way.